 How Have the Numbers Shaped Up for BlackRock TCP?

-For BlackRock TCP, the Most Accurate Estimate is the same as the Zacks Consensus Estimate, suggesting that there are no recent analyst views which differ from what have been considered to derive the consensus estimate.
-This has resulted in an Earnings ESP of 0%.
+For BlackRock TCP, the Most Accurate Estimate is higher than the Zacks Consensus Estimate, suggesting that analysts have recently become bullish on the company's earnings prospects.
+This has resulted in an Earnings ESP of +6.97%.

 So, this combination makes it difficult to conclusively predict that BlackRock TCP will beat the consensus EPS estimate.

 Analysts often consider to what extent a company has been able to match consensus estimates in the past while calculating their estimates for its future earnings.
 So, it's worth taking a look at the surprise history for gauging its influence on the upcoming number.